 To give yourself the best chance of making money from Cheltenham free bets and offers, we’d highly recommend following the tips in this article.
 Be sure to use as many special offers as possible too, in order to both avoid losses, and maximise your profits on wins.

-You have a lot of great options, but Betfair, Paddy Power, Betfred, and 888sport are arguably the best of the best.
+You have a lot of great options, but Spreadex, Betfred, Paddy Power, and BetUK are among the best of the best.
 If you prefer pool betting however, you can use a specialist like The Tote.

 Aside from free bet offers, there are plenty of other Cheltenham promotions available.
-Some reduce your chances of making a loss, such as Non Runner No Bet and Faller Insurance.
+Some reduce your chances of making a loss, such as Non Runner No Bet.
 Others help maximise your returns, like Extra Places, Best Odds Guaranteed, and certain welcome offers.

 It works in the same way as pool betting.
 A group of punters pool their stakes together into one big fund, which is placed on a certain market.
 If that big bet wins, profits are divided between the tote’s backers.

 ITV Racing and Racing TV each provide live coverage of Cheltenham, via both television and online streaming.
-Several bookmakers also provide live streaming of the event, including Ladbrokes, Coral, and Betfair.
+Several bookmakers also provide live streaming of the event, including Betfred, Paddy Power, and Betfair.